-[Updated 2 April] The Mental Capacity (Amendment) Bill is moving towards the end of its Parliamentary journey.
-If and when comes into force – I understand the intention being in spring 2020 – it will sweep away the (mostly unloved) DoLS regime and replace it with the Liberty Protection Safeguards (‘LPS’).
+[Updated 13 June] The Mental Capacity (Amendment) Act 2019 (MC(A)A) received Royal Assent on 16 May.
+When comes into force it will sweep away the (mostly unloved) DoLS regime and replace it with the Liberty Protection Safeguards (‘LPS’).

-This blog post, originally designed to be published when the Act was given Royal Assent, is being put up now because so many people are asking for an overview of the LPS.
-It is accurate at the time of writing (2 April) and I will update it if and when we get further developments.
+This blog post is accurate at the time of writing (13 June) and I will update it if and when we get further developments.

-This is a rather different Bill to that attached in draft to the Law Commission’s Mental Capacity and Deprivation of Liberty report.
+This is a rather different MC(A)A to the Bill attached in draft to the Law Commission’s Mental Capacity and Deprivation of Liberty report.
 Key differences include:

 - In particular, all the wider elements of that Bill (e.g. securing greater weight in best interests decision-making for the person’s wishes and feelings and greater safeguards in relation to steps constituting a serious interference with a person’s Article 8 ECHR rights) were been stripped out.
 I have made some observations about this here, and would just add to them that it is in the review of the MCA Code of Practice currently underway going to be an interesting exercise to see how far it is possible to turn ‘good practice’ into obligations with actual teeth.